meanuragbharti/ETH_avax_Mod1/README.md

-# Randoms Contract
+Error Handling Example Contract

-This is a Solidity smart contract that demonstrates different error handling techniques using `assert`, `revert`, and `require` functions.
+This Solidity smart contract showcases various error handling techniques using the assert, revert, and require functions.

-## License
+License

-This contract is using the MIT License.
+This contract is released under the MIT License.

-## Prerequisites
+Prerequisites

-- Solidity ^0.8.17
+Solidity ^0.8.0

-## Contract Details
+Contract Overview

-The `Randoms` contract provides the following functions:
+The ErrorHandlingExample contract includes the following functions:

-### `testAssert(uint num)`
+assertExample(uint256 x, uint256 y)

-- This function demonstrates the usage of the `assert` function.
+This function demonstrates the application of the assert function.
-- It takes a `num` parameter and checks if it is not equal to zero using the `assert` statement.
-- If the condition fails, it triggers an "Internal error" and aborts the execution.

-### `divide(uint _numr, uint _denm)`
+It takes two parameters, x and y, and asserts that x must be greater than y.
+If the assertion fails, the transaction will revert due to an internal error.
+The function returns the difference between x and y if the assertion is successful. revertExample(uint256 divisor)

-- This function demonstrates the usage of the `revert` function.
+This function illustrates the usage of the revert function.
-- It takes `_numrr` and `_denm` parameters and performs division.
+The divisor parameter is used to perform a division operation.
-- If the `_numr` is less than `_demn`, it reverts the transaction with a custom error message stating that the numerator should be greater than the denominator.
+If divisor is zero, the transaction reverts with a custom error message indicating that division by zero is not allowed.
-- If the condition is met, it returns the result of the division.
+Otherwise, the function returns the result of dividing 100 by divisor. setValue(uint256 _newValue)

-### `mult(uint a)`

-- This function demonstrates the usage of the `require` function.
+This function showcases the application of the require function.
-- It takes an `a` parameter and performs multiplication with a predefined constant `b`.
+The function is restricted to only be called by the owner of the contract (onlyOwner modifier).
+It verifies if the provided _newValue is less than or equal to 1000 using the require statement.
+If the condition is not met, the transaction reverts with a custom error message.
+If the condition is satisfied, the contract's value is updated with _newValue. withdraw()
+This function allows the owner to withdraw the contract's balance.
-- It first checks if `a` is greater than zero using the `require` statement.
+The function checks if the contract's balance is greater than zero using the require statement.
-- If the condition fails, it reverts the transaction with a custom error message stating that the value of `a` should not be zero.
+If the balance is zero, the transaction reverts with a message indicating an empty balance.
-- If the condition is met, it returns the result of the multiplication.
+If the balance is positive, the function attempts to transfer the balance to the owner's address.

-## Usage
+If the transfer fails, the transaction reverts with an error message.
+Instructions

-1. Make sure you have Solidity ^0.8.17 installed.
+Ensure you have Solidity ^0.8.0 installed.
-2. Compile and deploy the `Random` contract to a supported Ethereum network.
+Compile and deploy the ErrorHandlingExample contract to a compatible Ethereum network.
-3. Interact with the deployed contract by calling the available functions and providing the required parameters.
+Interact with the deployed contract by invoking its functions and providing necessary inputs.

-## Author
+Author
 Anurag Bharti